patrickmj/Corrections/README.md

 Configuration
 -------------

-Configuration lets you choose what elements in Omeka or correctable.
+Configuration lets you choose what elements in Omeka are correctable.
 A link to a correction page will let visitors propose corrections to the elements selected in configuration.
 This lets you leave some elements not subject to correction, but others that you choose will be.